 Toggle: English / Spanish

-An omphalocele is a birth defect in which the infant's intestine or other abdominal organs stick out of the belly button (navel).
-In babies with an omphalocele, the intestines are covered only by a thin layer of tissue and can be easily seen.
+An omphalocele is a birth defect in which an infant's intestine or other abdominal organs are outside of the body because of a hole in the belly button (navel) area.
+The intestines are covered only by a thin layer of tissue and can be easily seen.

 An omphalocele is a type of hernia.
 Hernia means "rupture."

 An omphalocele develops as a baby grows inside the mother's womb.
 The muscles in the abdominal wall (umbilical ring) do not close properly.
 As a result, the intestine remains outside the abdominal wall.

 Infants with an omphalocele often have other birth defects.
 Defects include genetic problems (chromosomal abnormalities), congenital diaphragmatic hernia, and heart defects.